DeveloperJW/React-REST-Node-App/README.md

   - This project is created for the purpose of JavaScript Full Stack TechDegree - Unit 10 with TeamTreehouse.

-  - The app will be deployed to herokuapp: [Click here for live demo]()
+  - The app will be deployed to herokuapp for live demo soon.

 - Project Description: